Whether it’s flights, train tickets or car hire student discounts on travel will always come in handy. That includes discounts on hotels and hostels.

 - DO travel off-peak if you can – but DON’T assume that off-peak means the same thing everywhere!
 What makes a national holiday or school break in one country doesn’t necessarily in another, and with time-zones varying between destinations, off-peak timings and term time are often different in different places.

 - DO change your expectations of accommodation.
-DON’T immediately default to a hotel, but instead consider other options such as hostels, homestays, couch surfing and Airbnb’s.
+DON’T immediately default to a hotel (although Premier Inn student discount and Travelodge students discount make both of these viable options), but instead consider other options such as hostels, homestays, couch surfing and Airbnb’s.
 Accommodation standards vary from country to country, so you may well find that what constitutes a private room in a hostel elsewhere is easily comparable to a budget chain hotel here in the UK!
 Booking.com is always worth checking late in the day as well.